 - Partner(s): Karen Raymonde (divorced); Abbey Raymonde (2013-)

 In an effort to gain more control over Cocteau Twins’ musical career and create space for artists they loved, Simon co-founded Bella Union Records with Robin and Elizabeth in 1996.
-Following Cocteau Twins’ breakup in 1997—a painful period for him, as he often found himself caught between Robin and Elizabeth and their relationship troubles—Simon released his own critically-acclaimed solo record, Blame Someone Else (1997) on Bella Union.
-He played all the instruments, including vocals (with guest appearances by both Robin and Elizabeth).
-Robin divested from the business after moving to France, making Bella Union Simon’s primary focus.
+Following Cocteau Twins’ breakup in 1997—a painful period for him, as he often found himself caught in the middle of his bandmates’ tense relationship—Simon recorded his own critically-acclaimed solo album, Blame Someone Else (1997)—Bella Union’s first release.
+He played most of the instruments, including vocals (with guest appearances by Robin, Elizabeth, and other friends).
+Robin divested from the business after relocating to France, making Bella Union Simon’s primary focus.
 He has since become a respected leader in the music business, and has led the label to become one of the most influential independents in the world.

-When he is not running Bella Union and its record shop in London, Simon continues to make music: in 2014 he released the album Moon with Snowbird, and in 2017 released the album Ojalá with former Dif Juz member Richard Thomas under the band name Lost Horizons.
+When he is not running Bella Union and its record shops in London and Brighton, Simon continues to make music: in 2014 he released the album Moon with Snowbird, and in 2017 released the album Ojalá with former Dif Juz member Richard Thomas under the band name Lost Horizons.
 In 2018, Simon oversaw the Bella Union release of a retrospective of his father’s work entitled Paradise: The Sound of Ivor Raymonde.
-Lost Horizons released the first part of a double-LP—their second album—entitled In Quiet Moments in December 2020, with part two due in February 2021.
+Lost Horizons released a double-LP—their second album—entitled In Quiet Moments in December 2020, and February 2021.
+A remastered version of Blame Someone Else was released by Bella Union in 2023 as part of a collection titled Solo Works: 96-98, which included three previously unreleased tracks.
+Reflecting on his solo material, Simon said, “At the time, I was unsure if I should make the album but my band-mates were extremely supportive, and their encouragement helped me get the record finished.
+It took me 25 years to feel comfortable with these songs being available again.
+We all have hurdles to get over before we can feel ready to let go of certain things.
+Today, I feel that the first-ever release on Bella Union should once again be an active part of the label’s history, if only to bookmark these first 25 years.”

 Press